 Self-care is not only doing things for yourself, but choosing what you aren’t going to do.
 Self-care can be saying no. And often saying no can be a whole lot harder then making sure you are eating your veggies everyday.
 If you are a people pleaser, then perhaps you don’t want to let anyone down.
 If you are a perfectionist then you will want to be able to do everything (and do it well) without ever having to say no. And sometimes saying no means saying no to something you may want to do, but just can’t right now.

 Saying no sucks sometimes.
 You may have fear of missing out on whatever you have said no to.
 You may be afraid that the person you say no to might have a negative reaction.
 You may worry that you will regret saying no in the future.

-But saying no has the power of putting your needs first, which is exactly what self-care is all about.
+But when you say no you put your own needs first, which is exactly what self-care is all about.
 It is a way of standing up for yourself and recognizing what isn’t working for you.
 Don’t be so worried about being kind to other people that you forget to be kind to yourself.

-Think about what you should be saying no to:
+Think about what you should say no to:

 Just because everyone else seems (and that is the key: seems) to have superhuman energy stores, doesn’t mean that you do.
 We all have limits and yours are not going to look like your coworker’s or next door neighbor’s.
 Pay attention to what your body and your mind is telling you.